SamoKopecky/PqCom/wireshark/README.md

 # About

 This a custom dissector for wireshark.
-However it is a limmited dissector and only shows the header for the PqCom protocol.
+However this dissector only works when the PqCom protocol is running on the default port `4040`.

 ## How to use